londonappbrewery/mi_card_flutter/README.md

 * How to style Text widgets
 * How to read and use Flutter Documentation

+Starter code for the Mi Card Project from the Complete Flutter Development Bootcamp

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)